DoSomething/contentful-prototype/docs/development/features/voter-registration.md

 - `referral` - If this is set, the `user` parameter should be used as the `referrer_user_id` on the `voter-reg` post.

+**Notes**

+- Some older voter registration URLs may contain `campaignID` and `campaignRunID` keys within their tracking source.
+These have long been deprecated by the import: when we first started on voter registration, we used multiple campaigns.
+The import would update the `campaignID` and `campaignRunID` values on the `voter-reg` post if present within the tracking source.
+See [#171090116](https://www.pivotaltracker.com/story/show/171090116) for details.

 ## Voting Portal

 We host our voting portal, [vote.dosomething.org](https://vote.dosomething.org) on Instapage.
 It displays a form that prompts for email and zip, and redirects them to the Rock The Vote registration URL with our partner ID, pre-populating the email and zip submitted from the form.